VisionSystemsInc/docker_recipes/README.rst

 =========== =======
 Name        docker compose
-Build Args  ``DOCKER_COMPOSE_VERSION`` - Version of docker-compose to download Output dir  ``/usr/local``
+Build Args  ``DOCKER_COMPOSE_VERSION`` - Version of docker compose to download Output dir  ``/usr/local``
 =========== =======

-Tool for running simple docker orchestratioon, giving an organized way to run one or more dockers.
+Tool for running simple docker orchestration, giving an organized way to run one or more dockers.

 .. rubric:: Example